0x000dea7c/dumb/README.md

 - X Parametrise AVX2 / SSE / SSE2.
 - X Create vector data types to improve readability.
 - X Improve triangle rasteriser.
-- Add colours per vertex and interpolation
+- X Add colours per vertex and interpolation
+- Stop.
+Write and understand everything you did about the triangle rasterisation.
+When writing about it, say that it's only for edu. purposes
 - Test case with triangles that share edges.
 - Change code to handle share edge case.
 - Understand everything you did until here!
 And write something!